Geneva Externship Information and Application Process

 If a student is proposing an externship in what would be their final semester of law school, he or she must meet with Jack Atkinson, the Law School's Registrar, to complete a Registrar Checklist for submission and inclusion with the application package.

 Each applicant will be required to participate in an interview with Prof. Sankaran and Dean Shah as part of the application process.
-These interviews will take place soon after the application packages are due.
+These interviews will take place suring the first week of February.
 The Center for International and Comparative Law will contact each applicant to schedule this interview.

 overseas travel waiver